Aroflex II →

 Aroflex design, was arguably one of the most popular and flexible

 teleprinters ever.
-Comparted to contemporary competitors, it was
+Compared to contemporary competitors, it was

 relatively compact and service-friendly.
 Furthermore, it had provision

-for using it is an input/ouput device (I/O) for other systems.
+for using it as an input/output (I/O) device for other systems.

 Apart from Aroflex, it was used as the basis for: